ENCODE-DCC/encoded/src/encoded/schemas/changelogs/biosample.md

 * *passage_number* was set to have a minimum of 0.
 * *PMI* was set to have a minimum of 1.
+* Added preservation_method to the calculated property of summary.

 ### Schema version 21